nicholastmosher/swen343-inventory/README.md

 ## Stubbing

-For testing purposes, envieronment variables can be set in the `.env` file, such that other silos' endpoints can be tested against, given the correct url.
+For testing purposes, environment variables can be set in the `.env` file, such that other silos' endpoints can be tested against, given the correct url.
 The variables are case sensitive and once they're added, the code will automatically try these endpoints.
+If any of these silo URLs are not given, then Inventory will pretend to receive dummy responses without actually calling out to the service.

 ```
 MANUFACTURING_URL=